Last reviewed 12 December 2024

 Ireland maintains an opt-out from joining the Schengen Area and does not participate in the Schengen acquis on external border policy (i.e. 90 days in rolling 180 day period).
 However, Ireland does participate in the Schengen acquis related to the Schengen Information System, police and judicial cooperation.
 For information on visiting Ireland and travel between Ireland and the UK, see below.

-For entering Schengen Area (or Bulgaria, Cyprus and Romania) – expiry date at least 3 months after intended leaving date (only months less than 10 years from issue date are included in calculation).
+For entering Schengen Area (or Cyprus) – expiry date is required to be at least 3 months after intended leaving date (only months less than 10 years from issue date are included in calculation).
 Consequently for a 10 year passport to be valid, the day intend to leave must not be more than 9 years and 9 months since issue date.

 For entering Ireland see below.